 The Youth Power Fund

-New Era Colorado is excited to expand the Youth Power Fund, a fund available to Black, Indigenous, and people of color-led groups across the University of Colorado campuses to build upon youth power and resource student leaders across the state.
+New Era Colorado is excited to open applications for our 2025 Youth Power Fund, a fund available to Black, Indigenous, and people of color-led groups across the University of Colorado campuses to build upon youth power and resource student leaders across the state.

 Questions?
 Reach out to Kate@NewEraColorado.org!